-Q - We try to be an employee-oriented company in which employees experience positive morale and motivation.
+Q - We try to be an employee-oriented company where employees experience positive morale and motivation.
 What is your experience of employee morale and motivation in the company?

-Q - Were your job responsibilities characterised correctly during the interview process and orientation?
+Q - Were your job responsibilities correctly characterised during the interview and orientation?

 Q - Did you have clear goals and know what was expected of you in your job?

 Q - Did you receive adequate feedback about your performance day-to-day and in the performance development planning process?